 Then the match began…

-The new tall player, even though he had impressive strokes, as I expected, he had some flaws that pretty much cost him all the 5 sets that he lost (it took us two hours and a half to complete the five sets).
+The new tall player, even though he had impressive strokes, as I expected, he had some flaws that pretty much cost him all 5 sets that he lost (it took us two hours and a half to complete the match).

 His major flaw as a doubles player was not recognizing the advantage he had being tall – instead of coming up to the net when his partner served, he’d stay just behind the service line; sometimes even at the baseline.
 That was a huge mistake.